rehkad/CivicAI/web/README.md

 # Web

-This directory contains a simple single-page chat interface.
+This directory contains a single-page chat interface.
+The page now includes a clean layout with chat bubbles for a more polished experience.
+Press the **Send** button or hit **Enter** to submit a message.

 ## Launching the UI